oxan/djangorestframework-dataclasses/README.rst

         phone = fields.ListField(child=fields.CharField())
         movie_ratings = fields.DictField(child=fields.IntegerField())

-Note that this usage pattern is very similar to that of the built-in ``ModelSerializer``.
-This is intentional, with the whole API modelled after that of ``ModelSerializer``.

 You can add extra fields or override default fields by declaring them explicitly on the class, just as you would for a regular ``Serializer`` class.
-This allows to specify extra options or change the field type.
+This allows to specify extra field options or change a field type.

 .. code:: Python